 As winter inches closer, now’s the time to prepare by repairing your home.
+Repairs you make now will pay off tremendously in the future.
 Ensuring that your home’s cold-weather systems are running efficiently will save you money and major headaches in the long run.

 Winter is Coming

 Watering season is over, but you’re not done with your outdoor watering system quite yet.
 To avoid cracked hoses and burst faucets over the winter, turn off water valves in your home and drain all remaining water from the taps and hoses.
 Tip: Unrolling the hose down a gentle slope will let the water run out completely.

 To prevent ice dams — ridges of roof ice that prevent melting snow from draining — ensure attic vents are free of debris.
 Poor soffit ventilation can increase mold inside the house and damage wood shingles during the winter months.
 Tip: A leaf blower or a pass with a pressure washer will clear them out and prep them for winter snow.

 Ahhh, there’s nothing quite like the warming atmosphere of a wood-burning fireplace in the dead of winter.
 But once you’ve cozied up to your 70th fire, get that chimney inspected and cleaned of excess creosote, because it may cause chimney fires.
 Tip: Run the point of a fire poker inside the chimney liner and if there’s more than three millimetres of gunk, call a certified chimney sweep.